-HED 704 Qualitative and Mixed Methods Research Designs (3)
+HED 704 Qualitative and Mixed Methods Research Methods (3)

 This course covers how to formulate qualitative and mixed methods research questions and how to design such research studies.
 As part of the process, the researcher/participant positionality, power dynamics, ethics and techniques of research are examined.
 In addition, the course provides practice in different qualitative data collection methods, including in-depth interviews, focus groups, and observation.
+(Pre-requisite HED 702)

-HED 705 Introduction to Higher Education (3)
+HED 705 Foundations of American Higher Education (3)